20a31a0538/FRT-Project/README.md

 This is a web-based application developed for people who want to cure their disease by using natural phenomena like homeopathy.

-### This web-based restaurant application has been developed for the accomplishment of the Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github, and EY.
+### This web-based nature beauty application has been developed for the accomplishment of the Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github, and EY.

 **Project Link** - https://jolly-wave-06e988700.3.azurestaticapps.net